ZephireNZ/zephire.nz/_posts/2014-10-12-markdown-test.md

-Markdown's syntax has been influenced by several existing text-to-HTML filters -- including Setext, atx, Textile, reStructuredText, Grutatext, and EtText -- the single biggest source of inspiration for Markdown's syntax is the format of plain text email."
+Markdown's syntax has been influenced by several existing text-to-HTML filters -- including Setext, atx, Textile, reStructuredText, Grutatext, and EtText -- the single biggest source of inspiration for Markdown's syntax is the format of plain text email.

+To this end, Markdown's syntax is comprised entirely of punctuation characters, which punctuation characters have been carefully chosen so as to look like what they mean.
+E.g., asterisks around a word actually look like *emphasis*.
+Markdown lists look like, well, lists.
+Even blockquotes look like quoted passages of text, assuming you've ever used email."

 ---